-A laser cutter is a manufacturing or prototyping tool or machine that is controlled through a computer.
+A laser cutter with an anti vibration mount is a manufacturing or prototyping tool or machine that is controlled through a computer.
 Laser cutters utilize a thin laser beam to cut and pierce through materials to provide specific geometries and patterns set out by designers.
 Laser cutters will cut and etch materials into work-pieces by heating the work pieces’ surface.
 A designer can sketch something using design software and send it to the laser cutter to be cut out automatically into different design styles.

 Once the design gets to the computer, the laser cutter uses a laser beam to cut into the surface material.
 Laser cutters are commonly used to cut a range of materials, including cardboard, wood, paper, and some plastics, with more powerful ones cutting much thicker materials and even metals.